MikuZZZ/bitnami-postgresql-postgis-plv8/README.md

 # bitnami-postgresql-postgis-plv8
 Bitnami postgresql docker image + postgis + plv8.
-Ready to use with Kubernetes and Helm.
+Ready to use with Kubernetes and Bitnami PostgreSQL Helm chart.

 ## How to Use
 ```